Why did the Eastern Roman Empire Survive?

 Thanks to Roman ingenuity, not all of these geographic advantages were transient.
-One, in particular, the establishment of the new capital of Constantinople, would prove crucial to the Eastern Roman Empire's long-term survival.
-Roman emperor Constantine (AD 306-337) shrewdly understood the Bosphorus's potential as a perfect location to establish the new Roman capital.
+One in particular proved crucial to the Eastern Roman Empire's long-term survival.
+This was the establishment of Constantinople by the Roman emperor Constantine (AD 306-337), who understood the strategic importance of the Bosphorus for ruling his empire.

 It was a wise choice offering several advantages.

 First, it straddled Asia and Europe, placing it equidistant from the Empire's strategic priorities.
 The ever-threatened Danube frontier was nearby to the west; the rich cultural urban centers of Anatolia and Syria were easily accessible by sea.

 The Empire's breadbasket, Egypt, connected the capital with a steady supply of grain.
 In short, the city was strategically well-placed, serving as the gateway between Europe and Asia, and was easy to defend and supply.
 You could not have asked for a better capital city for an empire beset by enemies.

 By AD 430, Constantinople was the most important city in the Empire, with a population of over 250,000.
 Located on a triangular-shaped peninsula and surrounded by water on three sides, Roman engineers protected the vulnerable landward side with an integrated system of defenses: first, a moat 20 meters wide and 10 meters deep; behind that, an outer wall 2 meters thick and 8.5 meters high with 96 towers spaced at 55-meter intervals; and, finally, an inner wall 5 meters thick, 12 meters high, and also with 96 towers spaced out at 55-meter intervals.